 If you are in the majority, and have never used Lists on Facebook before, why not improve and better secure your Facebook experience?

-Lists are now located in the left column and displayed with the heading ‘Friends.’
+Lists are now located in the left column and displayed under the heading ‘Friends.’
 Clicking on the ‘Friends’ link takes you to the following page:

 Here you can select a list just by clicking on it or create a new one.
 You can add friends and Facebook pages you have liked to specific lists, and your friends and Pages can be added to multiple lists.
 If you have a relative, who happens to be a close friend, and a gaming buddy, then you could add this person to all three lists.

 There is another easy way to start a list or add one of your favorite pages to an existing one.
-Navigate to the Facebook page you want to add, and hover over (or click) the “Like” button on the right side of the page underneath the cover photo.
-A popup will appear that will allow you to add the page to an existing list or create a new one.
+Navigate to the Facebook page you want to add, and click the “Like” button on the right side of the page underneath the cover photo.
+Next, you’ll click the ‘Add to Interest Lists’ link so you can add the page to an existing list or create a new one.